How to start selling photos and illustrations on microstock

 Photos:

-• format JPG in the best quality you can provide
+• JPG format in the best quality you can provide

 Vector illustrations (from Corel Draw, Adobe Illustrator,…)